 The results obtained for the sample of random quantum operations are presented in \figref{fig:bounds-random-operations}.
-As one can see, to order to obtain a viable approximation of fidelity in terms of truncated fidelities, the VQFE certification procedure needs to be used to estimate almost all eigenvalues of the dynamical matrix.
+As one can see, to obtain a viable approximation of fidelity in terms of truncated fidelities, the VQFE certification procedure needs to be used to estimate almost all eigenvalues of the dynamical matrix.
 In this particular case, the lower bound obtained using SSFB provides an estimation similar to the VQFE certification with $m=4$ eigenvalues.

-From the results for random quantum operations one can note that VQFE provides very good for lower-rank operations.
-At the same time SSFB certification can provide useful lower bound for fidelity between operations.
-However, the upper bound obtains in SSFB case is unsuitable for providing a viable approximation of fidelity.
+From the results for random quantum operations one can see that VQFE provides a very good tool for lower-rank operations.
+At the same time SSFB, certification can provide useful lower bound for fidelity between operations.
+However, the upper bound obtained in SSFB case is unsuitable for providing a viable approximation of fidelity.

 It can be also noted that the approximation given by VQFE procedure can be significantly improved by increasing the number of eigenvalues estimated in the variational diagonalization procedure.
 This can be seen in \figref{fig:truncated-fid-error}, where the dependency of the mean approximation error of the truncated fidelity is plotted for dynamical matrices with different rank.
-As one can see, the bound obtained using truncated fidelities can be easily tighten.
+As one can see, the bound obtained using truncated fidelities can be easily tightened.